 New Beginnings recipient Jessica Falcon

-Gerlinde Sarkar, CFUW Saskatchewan Council Chairperson & CFUW Saskatoon President with Jessica Falcon, New Beginnings Grant recipient.
+Gerlinde Sarkar, CFUW Saskatchewan Council Chairperson & CFUW Saskatoon President with Jessica Falcon, New Beginnings Grant recipient in 2023.

 New Beginnings Group Photo with recipient Jessica Falcon